AdaGold/full-stack-inspiration-board/README.md

 ## Getting Started

 1. As a group, create a team name (this is important for instructors)
-1. As a group, discuss a project theme and decide one
-    - Begin this discussion by sharing ideas of what inspires you
-    - Create a project name that will appear on the top of the web app
 1. Create a public Slack channel for the team.
 This is **required** in order to fulfill the required project development workflow.
+1. Create a shared note-taking document, for shared notes between the team.
 1. Schedule time to go through the directions in [the one-time project setup document](./one-time-project-setup.md).

 ## One-Time Project Setup